Appointy/protoc-gen-jaal/readme.md

 * payload_skip : This option is used to skip the registration of the field on payload object.

-* id : This option is used to expose the field as graphQL ID.
+* id : This option is used to expose the field as GraphQL ID.
 Only string field can be tagged with this option.